brooklynrail/brooklynrail-platform/content/people/phong-h-bui.md

 name: Phong H. Bui
 first_name: Phong
 last_name: Bui
-short_bio: "Artist, writer, and independent curator **Phong H. Bui** is Publisher and Artistic Director of the _Brooklyn Rail_, the _River Rail_, Rail Editions, and Rail Curatorial Projects.
-From 2007 to 2010 he served as Curatorial Advisor at MoMA PS1. "
+short_bio: Artist, writer, and independent curator **Phong H. Bui** is Publisher and Artistic Director of the _Brooklyn Rail_, the _River Rail_, Rail Editions, and Rail Curatorial Projects.
+Among many other awards, Bui received The Dorothea and Leo Rabkin Prize for Arts Writers in 2017, was the recipient of an Honorary Doctorate from University of the Arts in 2020, and the American Academy of Arts and Letters’ Award for Distinguished Service to the Arts in 2021.
 portraits:
   - media: 2020/06/phong-bui
 relationship: